-Our farm consists of 40 acres of apples, 15 acres of mixed vegetables, and 15 acres of summer fruits and berries, over 400 pasture-raised laying chickens.
-Our largest crop is apples—we grow 15 varieties of apples, like McIntosh and Golden Delicious.
+Our farm currently comprises 60 acres of apples, 4 acres of pears, 20 acres of mixed vegetables, and 17 acres of summer fruits and berries.
+We also tend a flock of 1000 pasture-raised laying hens.
+Our largest crop is apples—we grow more than 50 varieties of apples, from McIntosh and Golden Delicious to Cox's Orange Pippin and Esopus Spitzenberg!
 Soon we will have varieties like Pink Lady, Cameo and Honeycrisp, and some unique heirlooms like Cox's Orange Pippin and Esopus Spitzenberg.
 We also grow a wide range of vegetables, from heirloom tomatoes and multicolored peppers to miniature eggplants, spicy greens, and sweet japanese turnips.
 All our annual crops are rotated seasonally with cover crops to keep the soil healthy.

 Ecological Farming is about sustainability in an all-encompassing sense—food production that gives enough back enough to the land so it remains healthy.
 If done responsibly, farming helps cleanse the land, water and air we need to survive.
 And it is the increasing lack of these resources that motivates us to grow our crops the way we do.
 Our vegetables and berries to standards that go beyond organic-- we usually do not spray them at all.
 They are certified by NOFA's "Farmer's Pledge" program.